makandra/safe_cookies/README.md

 point of time from which cookies will be secured with the correct path.
 The middleware will fix the cookie paths by rewriting all cookies that it has already secured, but only if the were secured before the time you specified.

+## Development

+- Tests live in `spec`.
+- You can run specs from the project root by saying `bundle exec rake`.

+If you would like to contribute:

+- Fork the repository.
+- Push your changes **with passing specs**.
+- Send us a pull request.